pkdevboxy/features/jvm/toolchains/declare-installed/README.md

 ## Implementation Goals

- - [ ] Add mechanism to declare Java toolchain resolvers.
+ - [ ] Add mechanism to declare location of JDKs
  - [ ] Add resolver that uses an specified install dir to locate toolchain.
  - [ ] Resolver probes the version of the installed toolchain (reusing existing logic to do this).
+This **must** be done only once per build (not per project per build).
+Introduce caching.
  - [ ] If possible try to determine the name of the toolchain from the vendor (OpenJDK vs OracleJDK vs IBM JDK vs ...)

 ## Test cases